 ― Carl R. Rogers, On Becoming a Person

-I currently work as a counsellor part-time with a local charity alongside working with private clients.
-I have worked with a range of issues from anxiety, feelings of being stuck, grief and specifically the effects of sexual violence.
-I understand what is involved in reporting crime and dealing with the legal system as many of my charity-work clients have had Pre-Trial Therapy with me.
+I currently work as a counsellor with adults and teenagers part-time at a local charity alongside working with private clients.
+I also work as a School Counsellor with Primary aged children one day a week.
+I have worked with a wide range of issues from anxiety, relationship problems, low self-esteem, feeling stuck, grief and specifically the effects of sexual violence.
 I am familiar with the stressors of modern life, having been a Primary school teacher for over 15 years, a waitress, gardener, office clerk and I’ve raised a family.
 I believe myself to be fairly well-rounded!
 I am a trained Integrative Counsellor at Level 5.
 I have a wide level of experience working with adults, teens and children.
 I am also experienced in working with University students.

 I’ve got to an age where life experience counts for a lot.
 Some years ago I realised my career and lifestyle weren’t right for me – my children had left home, I was feeling stressed and headed towards burn out.
 I took stock and worked on what I wanted to get out of life.
 As a consequence of this soul searching I became a counsellor.
 Being a counsellor meets my ethics and values of supporting others to heal, make changes to their lives, to fully be themselves.
 I am very grateful to be in a job I love.